Clemapfel/mousetrap/docs/04_widgets.md

 \signal_activate{Entry}
 \signal_text_changed{Entry}

 Note that the user cannot insert a newline character using the enter key.
-As such `Entry` should exclusively be used for text prompts which are exactly one line.
+As such, `Entry` should exclusively be used for text prompts which are exactly one line.
 For multi-line text entry, we should use the next widget instead.

 ## TextView

-While we can technically input a newline character into `Entry` by copypasting the corresponding control character, it is not possible to display two lines at the same time.
+While we can technically input a newline character into `Entry` by copy pasting the corresponding control character, it is not possible to display two lines at the same time.
 For this purpose, we use \a{TextView}.
 It supports a number of basic text-editor features, including **undo / redo**, which are triggered by the user pressing Control + Z or Control + Y respectively.
 We as developers can also trigger this behavior manually with `TextView::undo` / `TextView::redo`.

 Much like `Label`, we can set how the text aligns horizontally using `TextView::set_justify_mode`.
 To further customize how text is displayed, we can choose the **internal margin**, which is the distance between the frame of the `TextView` and the text inside of it. `TextView::set_left_margin`, `TextView::set_right_margin`, `TextView::set_top_margin` and `TextView::set_bottom_margin` allow us to choose these values freely.